Kerosin3/RUST-WASM-RPC-PROJECT/readme.md

 ## Overview

-This is a draft project which main purpose is to provide an experience working with various Rust language aspects and WASM technology.
+This is a draft project which main purpose is to provide an experience working with various aspects of Rust language and WASM technology ecosystem and tools.
-Investigatim WASM AOT, JIT and native execution performance.
+Finall goal of this project is to evaluate performance of code being executed on native platform and inside WASM runtimes(wasm3,wamtime) and demonstate possibility of runtime wasm module switching during runetime.
+During project work I tried to utilize the most popular and usefull crates that can be applied to this work (tokio,tonic,redis etc..), also, investigating WASM runtimes and toolchain.

 ## Motivation

-WASM technology is a very interesting and perspective technology, investigation of this technology may be usefull to future developments
+WASM technology is a very interesting and perspective technology which main advantages are: sandboxing, planform-independent bytecode, code optimization provided by LLVM, small binary size.
+WASM technology, along with JS, may be used as efficent CPU-bound task executor to provide almost native code execution performance.

 ## Main technologies and covered tecniques
 * WASM